ELAHamer/gptneo125m/README.md

 ## Training procedure

-This model was trained for 572,300 steps on the Pile.
+This model was trained on the Pile for 300 billion tokens over 572,300 steps.
 It was trained as a masked autoregressive language model, using cross-entropy loss.

 ## Intended Use and Limitations